February 21, 2023Review Post

 - 6. Make A Shoebox Foosball Game

 - 8. Superhero Cuffs From Toilet Rolls

 - 9. DIY Airplane Piggy Bank

 - 10. Monster Swatter

 - 11. Milk Jug Storm Trooper Helmet

-- Check out more great craft ideas perfect for boys of all ages:
+- Check out more great craft ideas perfect for girls and boys of all ages:

 2. Paper Plate Marble Track

 We just can’t get enough of marble tracks at our house.
 Creating paper plate marble tracks from recycled materials provides a fun, hands-on challenge for kids that turns into a reusable toy in the end.
 The number of ideas is endless, and you can easily add to the track over the week to build a wild marble roller coaster.
 Looking for material ideas?
 Try using paper towel rolls, paper plates, wooden blocks, plastic containers, and more.